onflow/flow-nft/README.md

 - Are the pre and post conditions defined well enough?
 Error messages?
 - Are there any other actions that need an event defined for them?
 - Are the current event definitions clear enough and do they provide enough information?
-- Are the variable, function, and parameter names descriptive enough?
 - Are there any openings for bugs or vulnerabilities that we are not noticing?

 Please create an issue in this repository if there is a feature that